Eucampia zodiacus: Distribution

-E. zodiacus is very widely distributed in south temperate regions of warmer waters.
+Eucampia zodiacus is very widely distributed in south temperate regions of warmer waters.
 It has been found to be abundant off southern California and common as far north as Alaska.
 Since the mid 1990s E. zodiacus blooms have been frequently detected off the coast of Japan during winter months through early spring.
 This is a period of strong vertical mixing.
 Its blooms have caused the exhaustion of nutrients in the water column during the nori seaweed harvest season.